hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `vnet_subnet_id` - (Required) The full resource ID of a subnet in a virtual network where the API Management service is deployed.

-A `certificate` block supports the following:
+`certificate` block supports the following:

 * `encoded_certificate` - (Required) Base64 Encoded PFX certificate.